luapower/luapower-all/ui.md

 ### Layouting

 Layouting deals with sizing and positioning layers automatically to accommodate both the content size and the window size.
-Layers with different layout types and properties can be mixed freely in a layer hierarchy with some caveats:
+Layouting is enabled via the `layout` attribute.
+Layers with different layout types and properties can be mixed freely in a layer hierarchy with some caveats, as explained below.

-  * non-layouted children of non-layouted layers _are not_ sized by their parent and do not size themselves either, thus these layers must be sized and positioned manually by setting their `x, y, w, h`.
-  * layouted children of non-layouted layers _are not_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they will size themselves to the minimum allowed by their children.
-  * non-layouted children of layouted layers _are_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they may shrink to nothing since they don't resize themselves to contain their content.
-  * layouts with wrapping content (nowrap = false, flex_wrap = true) are
-  solved on one axis completely before solving on the other axis.
-This only works properly if all the wrappable content has either horizontal flow (so the whole layout is width-in-height-out) or vertical flow (so the whole layout is height-in-width out).
-Mixed flows will cause the contents which wrap perpendicularly to overflow their container (browsers have this limitation too).
-Setting `min_cw, min_ch` on the cross-flow layers can be used to alleviate the problem on a case-by-case basis.

 #### No layout

-Layers without a layout (layout = false) don't touch their box or their children's boxes, but instead ask their children to layout themselves.
+Layers without a layout (`layout = false`) don't position or size themselves or their children, but instead ask their children to lay themselves out according to their own `layout` setting.

+No-layout children of no-layout parents _are not_ sized by their parent and do not size themselves either, thus these layers must be sized and positioned manually by setting their `x, y, w, h`.

+Layouted children of no-layout layers _are not_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they will size themselves to the minimum allowed by their children.

+No-layout children of layouted parents _are_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they may shrink to nothing since they don't size themselves to contain their content.

 #### Textbox layouts